-The best initial phonics apps I can find are Preschool University ABC Magic (eight apps in total), Funimal Pairs, Phonics Match (*A*), and First Letters and Phonics (in the settings, turn on Phonics not Letter Names).
+The best initial phonics apps I can find are Preschool University ABC Magic (eight apps in total), Funimal Pairs (2018 update: no longer available), Phonics Match, and First Letters and Phonics (in the settings, turn on Phonics not Letter Names).

 Little Matchups is also quite nice to teach the correspondence between upper and lower case letters (in the Library setting, turn on ABC Letter Sounds and turn the rest off).